Nefretiri

 "I love you too!" laughing, I held onto the reins.
 The music changed as the mirrors lit up.

-It was me, but different.
+It's me, but different.

-My dress was a floor-length silver satin ball gown with a handmade shawl that felt like butterfly wings.
+My dress was a floor-length silver satin ball gown with a handmade shawl that reminded me of butterfly wings.
 If that didn't give off princess vibes, the hundreds of tiny braids twisted into a crown would do the trick.
 Not to mention the strange but beautiful hairpiece clipped to the left side of my hair.
-It looks like a flower made of gold and silver, but the petals feel real to the touch.
-Teardrop diamonds, star-shaped sapphires, and polished silver beads cascade from the flower like vines, each filled with magic.

-For some reason, half a mask covered some of my face in random places, making me feel incomplete.
+Half a mask covered some of my face in random places, making me feel incomplete.

 "Diana!"
 I freeze, gripping the painted horse so hard I might've chipped the paint.
 No, it couldn't be!
 "Diana!"